aseemrb/aseemrb.github.io/_posts/2016-03-23-sharp-p-problems.md

 These two cases correspond to whether $$x_k = 1$$ or $$\overline{x_k} = 1$$

 Now observe the interchanges.
-Each interchange has 5 junctions, 3 of which are connected to a corresponding track, which consists of the variable that is present in that particular clause, and 2 are internal juncions, which are of the same structure as a normal junction.
+Each interchange has 5 junctions, 3 of which are connected to a corresponding track, which consists of the variable that is present in that particular clause, and 2 are internal junctions, which are of the same structure as a normal junction.
 A careful observation tells us that the whole of an interchange (all the five junctions) cannot be picked up by a route, in fact, all 3 of the external junctions can never be picked up in a route by the interchange, so at least one of the 3 junctions connected to tracks must be picked up by a track, this constraint being synonymous to the fact that we need at least one literal in the clause to be true, to make the whole clause true.

 Now the total number of good routes (cycle covers) exactly corresponds to the total number of satisfying variable assignments for the boolean formula $$F$$ of the SAT instance we had taken.
 Since #SAT is known to be #P-complete, the Permanent problem is now proved to be #P-Hard.